 VCE remains committed to the overall goals of the LMS, including aligning electricity use with generation and capacity using energy storage, improving air quality, helping to mitigate future climate change, and creating downward pressure on electric rates.
-This commitment is demonstrated through the participation in and offering of load flexibility programs including the AgFIT pilot program and expansions, as well as PG&E-administered programs.
+This commitment is demonstrated through our participation in and administration of marginal rate programs including HFP Pilot 1, as well as the PG&E-administered HFP Pilot 2 and V2X.